nordinsimon/jensenYH-twitterRIP-Backend/README.md

 https://github.com/KakaanS/jensenYH-twitterRIP

+1. Add the .env file to the root of the project

-1. run "npm install" in the root file
+2. run "npm install" in the root file

-2. Run "npm run start"
+3. Run "npm run start"